AIDC-AI/Marco-o1/README.md

 </div>

-## Fine-Tuning with CoT Data

-To enhance the reasoning capabilities of the Marco-o1 model, we conducted fine-tuning using a combination of datasets tailored to improve various aspects of the model's performance.
-We utilized the Marco Reasoning Dataset, specifically developed to challenge and enhance the model's ability to handle complex reasoning tasks.
-Additionally, we employed the Chain-of-Thought (CoT) Dataset, originally proposed in the Open-O1 project, which we refined through a filtering process to ensure high-quality data for training.
-This filtered CoT Dataset helps the model leverage structured reasoning patterns, thereby improving its capability to follow logical steps in problem-solving.
-Furthermore, to maintain the model's general competencies across various tasks, we incorporated the Marco Instruction Dataset along with other diverse datasets.
-This combination allows the model to retain proficiency in a wide range of domains and tasks, ensuring well-rounded performance.
-By collectively employing these datasets during fine-tuning, we significantly enhanced the reasoning prowess of the Marco-o1 model while preserving its overall effectiveness in broader applications.
-This strategic balance of data optimizes the model for its primary goal of reasoning without compromising its utility in other areas.
+## Datasets

+To enhance the reasoning capabilities of the Marco-o1 model, we employed a supervised fine-tuning strategy using a variety of datasets.

+**CoT Data:** We generated the Marco CoT Dataset using MCTS, which helped to formulate complex reasoning pathways.
+Additionally, we improved the Open-O1 project's CoT Dataset by applying a heuristic and quality filtering process, allowing the model to adopt structured reasoning patterns effectively.

+**Instruction Following Data:** Recognizing the critical role of robust instruction-following capabilities in executing complex tasks, we used a set of instruction-following data.
+Furthermore, to ensure that the model retains some specific knowledge, we integrated some other SFT datasets.
+This combination ensures the model remains competent across a wide range of tasks, maintaining its general effectiveness while significantly boosting its reasoning flair.

 ## Solution Space Expansion via MCTS